-I could have chosen to write about iMove on the iPad but in my view it’s a bit limited.
-You can do most of the steps below but you may need to work out how.
-If you make it work, write the steps down in a blog to mirror this one, then send it to us and we will put up your story on this website, if we can.
+I could have chosen to write about iMove on the iPad.
+It’s a bit limited but easier to “translate” the options from it big brother version on the iMac.
+Maybe I will write an iPad version of this blog sometime or if you make it work, write the steps down in a blog to mirror this one, then send it to us and we will put up your story on this website.

-Your editing session begins by starting a new project and importing the video from the camera to the program.
+Your editing session begins by starting a new project and importing the video from the camera/computer to the program.
 After you selected a new project from the projects window, plug your camera into a USB port, switch it on and put it in play mode.
 Then follow any prompts on the camera screen, to allow the computer access to the camera.
 If iMovie was running when you connected the camera, it will automatically open the import window.
-If the window doesn’t open, select File > Import Media from the top menu bar and navigate to the place where your movie is stored on the camera.
-Then select the movie you need to import and click “Import”.
-When the import is finished, drag the clip from the preview window and drop it on the blank timeline in the bottom half of the screen.
-The next step is to select the parts you want to cut from the movie.
-Here is a clip from Norfolk Island, I took a few years ago.

-There are two problems with this clip.
+There are two main problems with this clip beside the audio.
 One is the camera is hand held and so it’s a bit shaky.
-The second is, as the camera pulls back, the roof of a car appears in the lower left and corner.
-The colours are a also little incorrect but they are usable.
+The second is, a foot appears, in the lower left and corner.
+This gets worse as the tip continues beyond the end of this sample.
+The colours are an also little incorrect but they are fine for a home movie.

 Remove the Shake.